 Metadata is the text seen as the description of a site in Google search.
 These words attract a searcher’s attention and help the searcher to quickly grasp whether the page content is relevant to them.
 For this reason, including keywords in your meta description can draw visitors in.

 Text that appears larger or more prominent than the other text on a page is classified as a heading.
 Text within a heading is more likely to be read by search engines as keywords than the text in the rest of the page.

 For this reason, it is good to include keywords in your headings whenever possible.
 H1 tags give the text more weight as keywords than H2 tags and H3 tags which have more weight than regular text used in the body or main content area of a post or page.

-Images on a web page not only enhance a user’s experience, they make content interesting and attractive.
+Images on a web page not only enhance a user’s experience, but they also make content interesting and attractive.
 However, when using images, it’s important to remember that search engines can’t “read” images.
 They only read or recognize text.